jellebecude/getting-started-scan/README.md

 CTFd is the Capture The Flag platform used by the Joint Cyber Range and in our case is running within Kubernetes.
 The original project's repository can be found [here](https://github.com/CTFd/CTFd), while [this](https://gitlab.com/hu-hc/jcr/platform/ctf-platform) is the location of the JCR's forked repository.

+For more information see also [our docs wiki](https://docs.jointcyberrange.nl).

 - **Purpose:** getting started with using the Joint Cyber Range platform and create a backup to restore.

 - **Preliminaries:** a Kubernetes environment for deployment, **Docker Desktop** is the easiest one to get started with.